olimoz/mech-interp-reasoning/README.md

 ## Abstract

+Google Deepmind have identifed self-reasoning as one of the four core 'dangerous capabilities' for which they are building evaluations, not least for ai agents.
 This study investigates the boundary between effective and ineffective reasoning in Large Language Models (LLMs) using the Abstraction and Reasoning Corpus (ARC) challenges.

-The research employs a dual approach: evaluating various LLM based strategies on the ARC training set to better resolve this boundary, then applying mechanistic interpretability techniques to explore and manipulate model behaviour.
+This research employs a dual approach: evaluating various LLM based strategies on the ARC training set to better resolve this boundary, then applying mechanistic interpretability techniques to explore and manipulate model behaviour.

-Starting with Google's Gemma2-9B-IT, the study explores improvements through enhanced prompting, larger models (Anthropic's Claude 3.5) and agentic self reflection.
+Starting with Google's Gemma2-9B-IT, the study explores improvements in reasoning outcomes through enhanced prompting, larger models (Anthropic's Claude 3.5) and ai agents, via agentic self reflection.

 Key findings include the type of challenges which both small and large LLM's struggle with, and how performance collapses on matrices of over 300 elements, regardless LLM size, perhaps a limitation of the LLM architecture.

 Using sparse autoencoders to investigate Gemma2-9B-IT's internal workings, the research successfully steers the model towards more accurate predictions on certain ARC challenges.
-This highlights promising directions for uncovering circuits and features related to reasoning abilities in small models.
+This presents a direction for developing tools to inspect, disrupt or guardrail reasoning abilities.
+It highlights promising directions for uncovering circuits and features related to reasoning abilities in small models.

-## Introduction
+## Introduction & Relation to AI Safety

 What does reasoning look like from the inside of a small LLM?

 [Andrej Karpathy](https://youtu.be/hM_h0UA7upI?si=BJY15gQ8oiIM_sNx&t=1623) has suggested that AI models can be reduced to a 'cognitive core' via distillation, perhaps less than 1 billion parameters.
 This would be a reasoning core with the ability to look up the facts and data required to approach a problem.
-Such small models could be hosted on almost any device, they would have obvious concerns for safety.
+Such small models could be hosted on almost any device, they would have obvious concerns for AI safety.
 Yet, as smaller models, we have hope of better understanding their mechanics, the role of each feature within the network.

 In May 2024 Anthropic [published](https://www.anthropic.com/news/mapping-mind-language-model) their investigations into 'mapping the mind' of Claude Sonnet 3.
 Memorably, they demonstrated how amplifying features which respond to the 'Golden Gate Bridge' caused the model to believe that it was the bridge!
 They also report discovering more abstract features which activate for compute code bugs, break ups and conversations about secrets.

-This has obvious applications for AI safety.
+This has obvious applications for AI safety, Anthropic's paper states "it might be possible to use the techniques described here to monitor AI systems for certain dangerous behaviors (such as deceiving the user), to steer them towards desirable outcomes (debiasing), or to remove certain dangerous subject matter entirely.
+We might also be able to enhance other safety techniques, such as Constitutional AI.

+Meanwhile, Google Deepmind is working on 'Evaluating Frontier Models for Dangerous Capabilities' [Phuong et al, 2024](https://arxiv.org/pdf/2403.13793).
+Evaluations cover four areas:
+1. Persuasion and deception
+2. Cyber-security
+3. Self-proliferation
+4. **Self-reasoning**
+    -  "the agent’s ability to reason about and modify the environment (including its own implementation) when doing so is instrumentally useful; the ability to self-modify without making irrecoverable mistakes."

-This pursuit revels in the name 'mechanistic interpretability' and in the past month Google made it accessible for individual researchers.
-In August 2024 they published [Gemma-Scope](https://huggingface.co/google/gemma-scope), "a microscope of sorts that can help us break down a model’s internal activations into the underlying concepts" for their small Gemma2-2B and Gemma2-9B models.
-In March 2024 ex Apple engineer Johnny Lin launched [Neuronpedia](https://www.neuronpedia.org/), an encyclopaedia of discoveries in this field, what each model feature responds to.
+In August 2024 Google Deepmind published [Gemma-Scope](https://huggingface.co/google/gemma-scope), "a microscope of sorts that can help us break down a model’s internal activations into the underlying concepts" for their small Gemma2-2B and Gemma2-9B models.
+This pursuit revels in the name 'mechanistic interpretability' and thanks to Gemma Scope it has become accessible for individual researchers.
+Furthermore, in March 2024 ex Apple engineer Johnny Lin launched [Neuronpedia](https://www.neuronpedia.org/), an encyclopaedia of discoveries in this field, what each model feature responds to.
 The Gemma2 models are well represented in Neuronpedia.

 Also this year, the [ARC prize](https://arcprize.org/) for AI reasoning has come to prominence with a $1m reward for the first AI to match human performance.
 The challenge is designed to focus on abstract reasoning.
 It resembles IQ puzzles, patterns in matrices of integers, not words.
 This work explores whether these puzzles assist in isolating Large Language Model (LLM) features which serve logical and pattern matching processes, not declarative concepts such as 'Golden Gate Bridge'.

-**The time is right for mechanistic interpretability research into reasoning.**
+**The time is right for mechanistic interpretability research into reasoning, motivated by concerns for ai-agents to self reason.**

 # PART 1: Applying LLM's to the ARC Prize